Minimized connection alert

 You can drag it to any corner of the screen, so that it does not interfere with your current work.

-When you right-click the minimized connection alert, you get a context menu which lets you choose which of the stalled connections you want to handle:
+When you right-click the minimized connection alert, a context menu opens which lets you choose which of the stalled connections you want to answer:

 If you want all future connection alerts to automatically appear minimized, choose the Keep Minimized option.
 This option is automatically turned off when the last minimized alert is answered or when you explicitly turn it off in the context menu.